Stuart station (Brightline): History

 The Stuart station is planned to be an infill station along the Florida route.
-Martin County, along with the previously anticipated FSP grant from the FRA, would fund constructing the station and its platform, a surface parking lot that would accommodate Brightline passengers, improvements to rail infrastructure, and access and zoning requirements and costs.
-The total project cost is estimated to be $60 million, and the county will contribute up to $15 million, while the FSP grant could fund up to $45 million.
-Construction of the station could begin in the coming years, with service planned for 2028.
+Martin County, along with the anticipated FSP grant from the FRA, would fund constructing the station and its platform, a surface parking lot that would accommodate Brightline passengers, improvements to rail infrastructure, and access and zoning requirements and costs.
+The total project cost is estimated to be $87 million, and the county will contribute up to $15 million, as well as the station site valued at $2.8 million, while the FSP grant could fund up to $69.2 million.
+Construction of the station could begin in the coming years, with service planned for 2029.